BY PETER CAMERON, THE BADGER PROJECT

-When the McCutcheon case eliminated that cap, it created a loophole for the super-rich to avoid donation limits to candidates.
-Unlike cash contributions to Super PACs, donations to political parties can be forwarded to candidates in Wisconsin, also with no limits.
+When the McCutcheon case eliminated that cap, it created a loophole for the super-rich to circumvent donation limits to candidates.
+Now there are no legal limits on what a person can donate to political parties in Wisconsin, and what state parties can donate.
+Unlike cash contributions to Super PACs, contributions to political parties in Wisconsin can be forwarded directly to candidates without limit.

 State Rep. Melissa Sargent (D-Madison) has introduced a bill to curtail that essentially unlimited cash pipeline from wealthy person to political party to candidate.
-Her proposal calls for placing a $20,000 limit on donations to political parties in Wisconsin and restricting parties’ donations to candidates.
+Her proposal would place a $20,000 limit on donations to political parties in Wisconsin and restrict parties’ donations to candidates.
 The bill has gone nowhere in the Republican-controlled legislature.
 Her office says she intends to reintroduce the bill next year.

-State Democrats are focusing on the state legislature and on protecting the veto power of Democrat Gov. Tony Evers.
-Should Republicans pick up three more seats in both the state Senate and the state Assembly, they will have the supermajority needed to override the governor’s veto — a particularly important edge considering that the legislature must approve new political districts in 2021.
+State Democrats focused on the state legislature and on protecting the veto power of Democrat Gov. Tony Evers, which they did — narrowly.
+Had Republicans won supermajorities in both houses of the legislature, they would have been able to override the governor’s veto — a particularly important edge considering that the legislature must approve new political districts in 2021.

-A big check on that legislative redistricting power is that in Wisconsin, the governor must approve the new maps and can block them by veto.
+A big check on that legislative redistricting power in Wisconsin is the governor must approve the new maps.
+He can block them by veto.

-That issue has intensified the races in many legislative districts, which has led to huge sums of money pumped into seemingly modest legislative campaigns.
-That translates to more political ads on the TV and more fliers in the mailbox.
+That issue intensified the races in many legislative districts, which led to huge sums of money pumped into seemingly modest legislative campaigns.
+That translated to more political ads on the TV and more fliers in the mailbox.

-For example, Democrats are trying to protect a state Senate seat in western Wisconsin with Brad Pfaff, who briefly served as the secretary designee to the Wisconsin Department of Agriculture, Trade and Consumer Protection until Republicans refused to confirm him.
+For example, Democrats successfully — but barely — protected an open state Senate seat in western Wisconsin with Brad Pfaff, who briefly served as the secretary designee to the Wisconsin Department of Agriculture, Trade and Consumer Protection until Republicans refused to confirm him.

-Pfaff has raised nearly $1 million, an astounding and likely record amount for a state Senate seat that pays a salary of $53,000.
-Most of that cash, over $700,000, has come from – or through – the Democratic Party of Wisconsin.
-An individual can only give a state senate candidate a maximum of $2,000 per election, according to campaign finance law.
+Pfaff “raised” nearly $1.5 million, an astounding and likely record amount for a state Senate seat that pays an annual salary of $53,000.
+But much of that cash — about $1 million — came from – or rather, through – the Democratic Party of Wisconsin and its various committees.
+An individual can only directly give a state senate candidate a maximum of $2,000 per election, according to campaign finance law.

-The flood of liberal donations can be attributed to several things, including President Donald Trump’s extreme unpopularity on the left, the success of the new chair of the Democratic Party of Wisconsin Ben Wikler, and the belief that some Republican state legislators can be defeated, said Ed Miller, a political science professor emeritus at the University of Wisconsin-Stevens Point.
+Ed Miller, a political science professor emeritus at the University of Wisconsin-Stevens Point, said the flood of liberal donations could be attributed to several things, including President Donald Trump’s extreme unpopularity on the left, the success of the new chair of the Democratic Party of Wisconsin Ben Wikler, and the belief that some Republican state legislators could be defeated.

 The Badger Project is a nonpartisan, reader-supported journalism nonprofit in Wisconsin.